svinota/pyroute2/README.contribute.rst

 Step 3: test the change
 -----------------------

-Assume the environment is already set up on the step 1.
-Thus:
+Assume the environment is already set up on the step 1:

 .. code-block:: sh